algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport48.md

 We had to code a menu to select between playing the game or the settings.
 Unfortunately, we're a little behind schedule.

 To solve this problem, we'll leave the menu aside for the moment.
-Then we'll finish a playable, bug-free version of our game before adding extras like the menu or the score.
+We prefer to show a playable, bug-free version of our game before adding extras like the menu or the score.

-The devellopers and other team members will concentrate on the pac man's collisions with the walls.
-But we're also working on the problem of the pac man's size, which is too small compared to the size of the labyrinth's corridors.
+The developers and other team members will focus on the Pac-Man's collisions with the walls.
+We're also working on an issue concerning Pac-Mans size, which is too small compared to the labyrinth's corridors.

-Finally, we update various documents such as the gantt diagram and the project charter.
+To conclude, we updated various documents such as the Gantts diagram and the project charter.

 *Raphaël Descamps*

 ### Next week's schedule

-Here are the tasks we'd like to accomplish over the next week.
+Here are the tasks we would like to realize during the upcoming week.

 * First to finish: the problem of Pac Man colliding with our Maze's walls.

 * Now that we've managed to display the ghosts, we need to solve the collision problem with them too, and start encoding the different powers they possess.

-* Secondly, the finalization of our QA Test Plan.
+* Finally, the finalization of our QAs Test Plan.